browserengineering/book/book/animations.md

 Two paint chunks in the flat list can be put into the same composited layer if they are:

-* adjacent in paint order,^[otherwise, overlapping content wouldn't draw correctly] and
+* adjacent in paint order,^[Otherwise, overlapping content wouldn't draw correctly.] and

-* have the exact same set of animating ancestor effects.^[otherwise the animations would end up applying to the wrong paint commands]
+* have the exact same set of animating ancestor effects.^[Otherwise the animations would end up applying to the wrong paint commands.]

 Notice that, to satisfy these constraints, we could just put each paint command in its own composited layer.
 But of course, that would result in a huge number